vttale/edns0-clientid/README.md

    Text inside square brackets ([]) is additional background information, answers to frequently asked questions, general musings, etc.  They will be removed before publication.
-This document is being collaborated on in Github at <https://github.com/vttale/ edns0-clientid>.
+This document is being collaborated on in GitHub at <https://github.com/vttale/ edns0-clientid>.
 The most recent version of the document, open issues, etc should all be available here.
 The authors gratefully accept pull requests.